 Use our weather station here and Snowy Mountains synopsis update to find out the details of the town you are visiting, and always be prepared.
 Be aware that in the high alpine the wind speed can drastically affect the weather and temperatures, so factor this in before you leave.

-Current BOM Weather Synopsis
+Current Bureau of Meteorology (BOM) Weather Synopsis